top of page

 CERTIFIED ACCEPTANCE CORPORATION (CAC)

-Today, they provide grading services, but in the past, when they assessed a certified and encapsulated coin and found it to be in the top 10 to 15% of its grade, it was awarded a green sticker, often boosting its value by up to 30%.
-Coins deemed under-graded received a gold sticker, which could enhance a coin's value by as much as 90%.
+Today, it offers grading services.
+However, in the past, when it evaluated a certified and encapsulated coin from either PCGS or NGC and determined it to be in the top 10 to 15% of its grade, it awarded a

 CAC logo